owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

-  sudo -u www-data php sharing:cleanup-remote-storages
+  sudo -u www-data php occ sharing:cleanup-remote-storages

 You can also set it up to run as :ref:`a background job <background-jobs-header>`